comit/sonoff-bridge/openHAB.md

 ### Status Topics / Items

 It is furthermore recommended, to add the following status items for every Sonoff-Tasmota device.

+Other Sonoff modules are configured similarly, additional items are easily identified by reading up on the Sonoff-Tasmota documentation and by subscribing to the modules topics.
+Subscribe to `+/sonoff-XYZ/#` to receive all related messages.

 **sonoff.items:**
 ```java